soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 with custom behaviour: you don't need to create a whole new type, you just define an instance and override methods in it:

-    abstract class Cat {
+    abstract class Planet {
-      def humiliateSelf()
+      def distanceFromEarth: BigInt
     }

-    object Slats extends Cat {
+    object Earth extends Planet {
-      def humiliateSelf() { savage(this.tail) }
+      // We can implement the method with a constant value val distanceFromEarth: BigInt = 0
     }

-Obviously this is a frivolous example, but "special singletons" turn out to be an important part of the functional idiom, for example for bottoming out recursion. *Scala by Example (PDF)* describes an implementation of a Set class which is implemented as a tree-like structure ("left subset - member - right
+Obviously this is a simple example, but "special singletons" turn out to be an important part of the functional idiom, for example for bottoming out recursion. *Scala by Example (PDF)* describes an implementation of a Set class which is implemented as a tree-like structure ("left subset - member - right